In-app Alerts and Notifications

 Four notification levels for Topics:

 New topic created: If you select this option, Ryver will notify you when a new topic is added, but you will not be automatically subscribed to the new topic, so you will not be notified of replies unless you start participating in that topic.

-One other trigger for getting a notification in your NOTIFICATIONS tab is being @mentioned (somebody types @ plus your username) in a team/forum chat room.
+One trigger for getting a notification in your NOTIFICATIONS tab is being @mentioned (somebody types @ plus your username) in a team or forum chat room.

 @team: Use @team in team/forum chat rooms to send a NOTIFICATION to all users on that team or forum.
-Please use this feature sparingly in forums, as you will be notifying all members in your organization.
+We recommend using this feature sparingly so as not to irritate your teammates.

 @here: Use @here in team/forum chat rooms to notify just the users who are currently online in that chat room.